joomla/jissues/Documentation/Development/CLI-application.md

 See: `jtracker help` for more information.
 Or: `jtracker help <command>` for more information on a specific command.

-The output of the script is language aware.
-Just add a `--lang` argument:

-`jtracker get project --lang=ru-RU`

 ### Install the application

 Copy `/etc/config.dist.json` to `/etc/config.json` and fill in your database details.
 To interface with GitHub, fill in your GitHub credentials.